Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/Minions.md

 **HOMUNCULUS SWARM**

-The homunculus swarm is a number of small critters.
+The homunculus swarm is a number of [[small]] critters.
 A golemancer has been building them from parts of dead people.
 They act as scouts and guards for the golemancer while she builds bigger and better versions.

 They look nasty: strips of muscle, bits of bone, pieces of organs, an eye or three; all just kinda put together into a vaguely sensible shape, with varying numbers of legs, claws, and teeth.
-They’re not smart or, individually, very tough.
+They’re not smart or, individually, very [[Tough]].

 **Minion:** Brute (motivation: to intimidate and attack).

 **Attacks:** Individuals have an attack of 1-[[harm]] (if rat-sized) or 2-[[harm]], (if cat-sized).
 There aren’t any bigger ones (yet).
-If they attack as a group, then they have a 3-[[harm]] area attack.
+If they attack as a group, then they have a 3-[[harm]] [[area]] attack.
 Range is hand/intimate.

 **[[Harm]] capacity:** 7-[[harm]] will disperse the swarm.
 Each point of [[harm]] kills one or two individuals.